 Make Valentine’s Day about Gratitude

-Valentine’s Day can be a difficult time after a divorce.
+Valentine’s Day can be a difficult time after a divorce or separation.
 Every time we turn on the television or log on to social media, we hear stories about love and those who have it.
 It can make us feel isolated to see the happy relationships around you when your relationship didn’t last.
 While getting roses and sharing a romantic dinner is nice, there are other ways to enjoy this holiday.

 Many inspirational leaders remind us of the importance of practicing and recognizing gratitude.
 Although there are often many things to be grateful for, it can be easy to overlook the everyday instances around us.
 We get so busy that we forget to stop and smell the roses.
 Or, take the time to be thankful for all the love we have in our lives.
 Practicing gratitude, especially on a difficult day, will help you focus your attention on the ones that make you happy.
 Doing so may help you become healthier both mentally and physically.